-Our NEOs participate in a variety of insurance plans, including a group variable universal life insurance policy, an individual disability insurance policy, a group life insurance plan and an executive life insurance plan.
+Our NEOs participate in a variety of insurance plans, including a group variable universal life insurance policy, an individual disability insurance policy and a group life insurance plan.
 Company-paid premiums under those policies are disclosed in the Summary Compensation Table below.